cscart/docs/en/cscart_addons/addons/user_profile_page/index.rst

 Overview
 --------

-    The **User Profile Page** add-on creates a user profile page with a profile image and personal information with the ability to edit the profile and add third-party blocks.
+    The **Profile Page** add-on creates a Profile Page with a profile image and personal information with the ability to edit the profile and add third-party blocks.

     Every user will have their own Profile page which may be reached from the top right menu (My Account - My profile page).
 This page contains links to further pages allowing the user to edit their profile information and preferences, manage their Wish list, Comparison list, orders, etc.

     Here's what the user will see in their profile:

     .. fancybox:: img/User_Profile_Page_005.png
-        :alt: CS-Cart User Profile Page add-on
+        :alt: CS-Cart Profile Page add-on

     .. note::